yktoo/yktoo.com/content/blog/posts/0417/index.en.md

 fulltextUrl: "https://yktoo.solutions/blog/2019/10/08-hugo-toolbox-image-figure-shortcode-imgfig/"
 ---

-After a few months with {{< a "0346" "Hugo" >}} I believe I've worked out some practices one might find useful.
+After a few months with [Hugo](0346) I believe I've worked out some practices one might find useful.

 In this post I'd like to introduce a shortcode I'm using **a lot** in my posts: `imgfig`.